VakhoKontridze/VComponents/README.md

 ## Description

-VComponents is a SwiftUI framework that contains 40+ customizable UI components.
+VComponents is a SwiftUI library that contains 40+ customizable UI components.

-Framework supports iOS 14.0 and up.
+Library supports iOS 14.0 and up.

 ## Components